hamid-rd/FLBased-ICS-NIDS/README.md

 ```

 #### pipeline script
 Ensure the above programms downloaded ,installed and added to the path successfully in Ubuntu 20 or higher / WSL2.
+Ensure Docker is running.
-then download and extract the ModbusDataset2023 in ./ModbusDataset directory
+download and extract the ModbusDataset2023 in ./ModbusDataset directory.
 > ModbusDataset
 >> benign
 >